When was the last time you really thought about the air you breathe?

 Breathing is biological process that is not something we consciously do—it just happens naturally, and we don’t have to think about it.

 But if you are someone who suffers from asthma or other respiratory issues like COPD, you might not take breathing for granted.
-And if you live in an area with a legacy of air pollution, you might be concerned about the quality of the air you’re breathing as well.
+And if you live in an area with a legacy of air and other environmental pollutants, you might be concerned about the quality of the air you’re breathing as well.

 The Bronx borough of New York City is one of those places.
 That’s why we’ve teamed up with a local community-based organization there called Bronx River Alliance, to deploy sensors to track particulate matter and carbon dioxide levels around their innovative new green building.
 (Learn more about the project here!)